 Pythium root rot of onions is a nasty fungal disease that can live in the soil for long periods of time, just waiting to take hold and attack onion plants when conditions are right.
 Prevention is the best defense, since onion pythium rot is difficult to control once it begins.
 What to do about onions with pythium rot?
 Read on for tips.

 Onion pythium root rot can infect onion plants any time soil is moist for extended periods, but it tends to be most severe in rainy weather when days are hot, and nights are warm.
 The fungus also lives on plant debris and in weed roots and may be spread by overirrigation and splashing water.

 Symptoms of Onion Pythium Root Rot

 During early phases of the disease, plants with onion pythium rot appear yellow and stunted.
-They often wilt during the day and recover in evening.
+They often wilt during the day and recover in the evening.
 Eventually, water-soaked lesions develop on lower stems and onion bulbs.
 A watery rot appears on the roots, which may also turn black.

 Controlling Pythium Root Rot of Onions

 Plant onions in well-drained soil.
-Consider planting onions in raised beds, which may minimize impact of the disease.
+Consider planting onions in raised beds, which may minimize the impact of the disease.
 Similarly, consider growing onions in pots filled with commercial potting mix.

 Discard infected plants in sealed bags or containers.
 Never place infected plant matter in compost.